2026 CAN’s Grands Summer Camps

 Summer Day Camps for Grandparents and Grandkids

-This summer’s CAN’s Grands program was a heartwarming celebration of connection between grandparents and their grandkids.
+The 2025 CAN’s Grands Camps were heartwarming celebrations of connection between grandparents and their grandkids.
 Together, they enjoyed a full day of creative exploration and nature-based fun on our campus.

 Participants made beautiful journals, learned about local birds, and experienced the calming practice of forest bathing while listening to bird songs.
 They wrote reflections in their journals, built and decorated birdhouses, and shared joyful moments indoors and out.